-The Henry P. Becton School of Nursing and Allied Health have full-time faculty, several part-time and an endowed professorship.
+The Henry P. Becton School of Nursing and Allied Health have full-time faculty, and an endowed professorship.
 The faculty have earned doctorates in nursing, education, and related fields.
 Faculty research includes clinical nursing research, educational outcomes, critical thinking, transcultural issues, and domestic violence.